 The first step in caring for roses in winter is to stop deadheading the bushes towards the end of summer.
 Again, this depends on where you live.
 For us in Northern California I usually give my roses their last soft pruning around the beginning of September.
 But we are hot through the end of October.
 The key is you don’t want to encourage any new growth on your plants in preparation for the first frost.
 By stopping the pruning of your rose bushes, you are signaling to the plants that it is time to start slowing down the growth and getting ready for winter.

 Once you have had a few frosts and the roses have acclimated to the colder weather, you can give your rose bushes a really good pruning.
 Again, this depends on your zone, but we usually do this sometime in January.
-Here are my tips for pruning rose bushes in winter:
+Caring for roses in winter is essential to having beautiful blooms come springtime.
+So, here are my tips for pruning rose bushes in winter:

 - Cut your rose bushes by at least half their height.
 I usually cut my bushes back to the same point each year and it is easy to tell where this is.
 The older canes are woodier and darker in color.